gamesbook/pyprototypr/docs/core_shapes.rst

 examples of these are presented in the section on `Shapes' Common Properties`_ at the end, rather than being described in detail for every single shape.

-    Bear in mind that if properties are provided for a shape that it does not support, that property and value will simply be ignored.
+    **HINT** Bear in mind that if a property, that it does not support, is provided for a shape then that property and its value will simply be ignored.

 .. _linearIndex: